rahul-yadav-hub/Hetero_K8s_Cluster_Ansible/README.md

 - Full automation using the playbook
 - Provisioning on AWS
 - Mutli-Node heterogeneous cluster
+- Add more and more nodes by just running the plays
+- Automatic join worker nodes to master
 - Cluster supports linux as well as windows workloads
 - Kubernetes dashboard configured
 ## Installation